riteshkc25/Predicting-30-Day-Readmission-Risk-in-Cardiovascular-Patients/README.md

 ## 1. Data processing and feature engineering:

-** I. Data source:** I used a subset (cardiovascular ICD-9) of clinical MIMIC-III datasets.
+<ins>I. Data source:</ins> I used a subset (cardiovascular ICD-9) of clinical MIMIC-III datasets.
 [Johnson, A., Pollard, T., & Mark, R. (2016).
 MIMIC-III Clinical Database (version 1.4).
 PhysioNet.
 RRID:SCR_007345. https://doi.org/10.13026/C2XW26] The features I primarily included are- demographic features, hospital admissions, and lab results and I used SQL to extract these features from the original database.
-** II.
-Feature engineering:** Raw datasets were transformed into meaningful features for the models.
+<ins>II.
+Feature engineering:</ins> Raw datasets were transformed into meaningful features for the models.
 This includes identifying time difference between admissions, transforming ICD-9 codes to clinically relevant features, dealing with missing values, dealing with outliers, scaling, one hot encoding and selecting most relevant features.
-** III.
-Handling class imbalance:** I explored two main strategies- using SMOTE-ENN and a class imbalance weight (scale_pos_weight) directly within the model.
+<ins>III.
+Handling class imbalance:</ins> I explored two main strategies- using SMOTE-ENN and a class imbalance weight (scale_pos_weight) directly within the model.

 ## 2. Model comparison